OliverGray03/MS1-TheGymWarehouse/README.md

 (image)
 [The live site can be viewed here (https://olivergray03.github.io/MS1EXAMPLE/)]

-#UX
-##Strategy
+# UX
+## Strategy
-###Project Goals
+### Project Goals
 The goal of this project is to create a fictional business to customer website that offers an information point for existing members and additional content to attract and grow their customer base.

-###The strategy for achieving the above business goal is;
+### The strategy for achieving the above business goal is;
--Creating an online presence for The Gym Warehouse -Offering a comprehensive list of classes provided -Offer an insight into the personal training team -Offer an easy to sign up free pass to allow potnetial new customers the chance to experience the Gym -Create simple easy to use UX to enhance the customers ease of use and promote a positive emotional response -Selecting images that generate a positive emotional response as well as motivating the user.
+- Creating an online presence for The Gym Warehouse
+- Offering a comprehensive list of classes provided
+- Offer an insight into the personal training team
+- Offer an easy to sign up free pass to allow potnetial new customers the chance to experience the Gym
+- Create simple easy to use UX to enhance the customers ease of use and promote a positive emotional response
+- Selecting images that generate a positive emotional response as well as motivating the user.
 The desired effect would be for the customer to feel the gym family is one they can see themselves being a part of

-##Customer Goals
+## Customer Goals
 Prospective users
 There are two core prospective users for this website;
 -An existing gym customer looking for information and details on the class timetable, personal trainers and contact information
 -A potential new customer looking for information on contact details, facilities & services and sign up offers

 The ideal user of this website is;
--Is looking for the best gym in their area to sign up to -Enjoys personal training and fitness classes
+- Is looking for the best gym in their area to sign up to
+- Enjoys personal training and fitness classes
--Is interested in making new social connections -Provides honest feedback on both the website and gym facility
+- Is interested in making new social connections
+- Provides honest feedback on both the website and gym facility

-##User Stories
+## User Stories
--As a first time user i want to find out about the gym facilities and services -As a first time user i want to find out the location of the nearest gym -As a first time user i would be more inclined to sign up to the gym with a free trial -As a first time user i would like to find out more about the gym through their social media -As a returning user i would like to easily book a class online -As a returning user i would like to leave feedback the gym can then act on -As a potential new member i would like to learn more about the personal training team

-#Structure
+- As a first time user i want to find out about the gym facilities and services
+- As a first time user i want to find out the location of the nearest gym
+- As a first time user i would be more inclined to sign up to the gym with a free trial
+- As a first time user i would like to find out more about the gym through their social media
+- As a returning user i would like to easily book a class online
+- As a returning user i would like to leave feedback the gym can then act on
+- As a potential new member i would like to learn more about the personal training team

+# Structure

 ##Features